michael-van-vuuren/csci5612/src/content/models/dt.md

 ![Clean](/images/dataprep/clean.png)

 ### Train-Test Split
-To evaluate model performance on a classification task, the dataset was randomly split into disjoint training and testing sets using an 80/20 ratio—80% for training and 20% for testing.
-This approach helps ensure both sets are representative of the overall data distribution while remaining completely separate.

-Using disjoint sets is critical for classification, as it ensures the model is evaluated on data it hasn't seen during training.
-This prevents data leakage, which would artificially inflate performance metrics and give a misleading sense of the model’s ability to generalize to new, unseen examples.

-The same train-test split was used across all Naive Bayes, Decision Tree, and Logistic Regression models on this page to ensure a fair comparison.
-By testing each model on the same data, we remove any differences that could come from using different splits.
+80% of the samples were used for training and the remaining 20% were used for testing, allowing the model to be evaluated on unseen data.
+To ensure a fair comparison, all Naive Bayes, Decision Tree, and Logistic Regression models used the same 80/20 split.

-A more thorough approach would be to use cross-validation, where the data is split into multiple training and validation sets.
-This allows the model to be evaluated on different subsets of the data and gives a more reliable measure of how well it performs in general.
-After cross-validation, the final model can be tested on a separate testing set to assess its performance on truly unseen data.
-However, the models below use a standard train-test split, so the reported performance metrics could be slightly higher or lower than if cross-validation were used.
+A more thorough approach would be to use cross-validation, where the data is split into multiple training and validation sets, called folds.
+This would give an idea of how the model performs with random variation in the training set.
+However, the models below use a standard train-test split, so the model results could vary based on the training set.

 ![Split](/images/dataprep/split.png)